mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 Example: Recipe with OpenAI gym, MuJoCo and Miniworld
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-Here is an example on how you can use singularity recipe to install complex environment as OpenAI gym, MuJoCo and Miniworld on a PyTorch based container.
+Here is an example on how you can use a singularity recipe to install complex environment such as OpenAI gym, MuJoCo and Miniworld on a PyTorch based container.
 In order to use MuJoCo, you'll need to copy the key stored on the Mila cluster in `/ai/apps/mujoco/license/mjkey.txt` to your current directory.

 .. code-block:: bash